-After you sign up, our Perth SEO team will begin the research phase of the SEO campaign.
-As part of your personalised quote, the timeline, list of actionable tasks and campaign objectives will be outlined so you know exactly what we’re doing with your SEO marketing strategy.
+After you sign up, our team of specialists will begin the research phase of the campaign.
+As part of your personalised quote, the timeline, list of actionable tasks and campaign objectives will be outlined so you know exactly what we’re doing with your online marketing strategy.

-From there we will work on improving your search visibility, user interaction & domain authority by building quality links back to your website from relevant websites, improving the technical performance of your on-page SEO, providing user experience recommendations and increasing your local visibility.
+From there we will work on improving your search visibility, user interaction & domain authority through in-depth keyword research, building quality links back to your website from relevant websites through a link building strategy, improving the technical performance of your on page SEO, providing user experience recommendations and increasing your visibility.

-Most SEO agencies require you to sign a contract.
-However, at Digital Meal we don’t have any lock-in contracts for our clients.
+Most marketing agencies require you to sign contracts or lock in contracts.
+However at Digital Meal, we don’t have any lock-in contracts for our clients.

 Here at Digital Meal, what we guarantee is an increase in valuable organic traffic that increases visitor engagement and generates more business over the medium to long term.

-And you should be extremely wary of any SEO company that makes promises like this.
+And you should be extremely wary of any company that makes promises like this.

 We like to think so!

 With many years experience, a big part of what makes us SEO experts is that we believe in data-based testing.
-This means that any strategies, page optimisation or technical performance recommendations we make for your SEO campaign have already been backtested by us to ensure a positive return.
-With a heavy focus on white hat SEO, we work with our clients to develop a long term SEO strategy that guarantees results, turning your website into a lead generating machine!
+This means that any strategies, page optimisation or technical SEO performance recommendations we make for your SEO campaign have already been backtested by us to ensure a positive return.
+With a heavy focus on white hat proven SEO services, we work with our clients to develop a long term SEO strategy that guarantees results from your online marketing, turning your website into a lead generating machine!

 We also don’t need to resort to cheap tricks like buying exact match domains to rank.